How Will WordPress Gutenberg Affect the Way we Write?

 Making money online is much the same as making money anywhere.
 It matters little whether you have a dress shop in a mall, an online clothing store, or a fashion blog.
 You have to be prepared to put in the effort, and establish your business gradually.

-If you open a coffee shop, for example, you will get some passing trade right away, and your business (assuming you are doing things correctly) will grow over time.
+If you open a coffee shop, for example, you’ll get some passing trade right away, and your business (assuming you’re doing things correctly) will grow over time.